RosarioB/spark/README.md

 # spark
 Each branch contains different features:
-- `python`: contains notebooks with exercises on Pyspark
+- `python`: contains Jupyter notebooks to exercise with Pyspark